Handling Restriction Matches in Archives and Outside Main Content

 What’s in This Guide

-The Content Control Protection settings let you choose:
+First, here’s a quick rundown of what the Content Control Protection settings let you do:

-To learn about redirect and replacing content protection, read these guides.
+To learn about redirect and replacing content protection (#1), read these guides.

 Handling Matches Within Archives